uikit/uikit-site/docs/pages/grid.md

 ## Grid and flex

 You can easily combine the grid with the [Flex component](flex.md).
 That way you can modify the items' alignment, ordering, direction and wrapping.
 This allows you, for example, to flip the cells' display order for wider viewports.
-All this works together with the gutter and divider modifiers.
+All this works together with the gap and divider modifiers.

 ```html
 <div class="uk-flex-center" uk-grid>